-Ahead of Kenya's elections in August, we are inviting your questions on the issues you want us to report on.
+Ahead of Kenya's elections in 8 August, we asked you what questions you wanted us to report on.

-Every week we will put your questions to one of our expert guests on BBC Africa's Kenya Election Watch podcast.
+We put some of them to our expert guests on BBC Africa's Kenya Election Watch podcast.

 It's a 15-minute show with three segments: Main interview, fact-checking, and audience questions.